Chelsea-Dover/front-end-101/HTML/html_syntax.md

 The result of that will be :
 ![alt text](http://lorempixel.com/output/cats-q-c-100-100-1.jpg "placeholder image")

-Some HTML elements can't contain anything therefor don't need a seprate closing bracket.
+Some HTML elements can't contain anything therefor don't need a separate closing bracket.
 We call these self-closing elements.
-Most(but not all. for example the `<br>` tag will add a line brake but wont be displayed) of these elements contain attributes that provide information on what content to show.
+Most of these elements contain attributes that provide information on what content to show.
 The forward slash on self-closing tags are stylistic preference that you can either include or not.

 ## HTML attributes
 Here's an example of an HTML element with attributes: